The quenched fraction of satellites around simulated Milky Way-mass galaxies: Methodology

 \subsubsection{SAGA: Satellites Around Galactic Analogs}

 We use the public Data Release 3 (DR3) from the SAGA Survey\footnote{\url{https://sagasurvey.org/data/}}, which provides photometric and spectroscopic measurements for satellites around 100 Milky Way analogs out to projected distances of 300 kpc \citep[see][]{SAGA_III,SAGA_IV}.
 Our analysis focuses on the confirmed and high-probability (``Gold + Silver'') satellite samples, corresponding to the DR3 \texttt{sample < 3} selection.
-Host halo masses in SAGA are estimated following the group catalog of \citet{Lim2017}, which assigns $M_{\rm halo}$ via abundance matching and group-finding applied to SDSS.
-For each satellite, DR3 reports stellar masses, H$\alpha$ equivalent widths, projected separations, and catalog-level quenched classifications.
+Host halo masses in SAGA are estimated following the group catalog of \citet{Lim2017}, which assigns $M_{\rm halo}$ via abundance matching and group-finding applied to SDSS. \emph{These halo-mass estimates are subject to substantial uncertainties inherent to group-finding and abundance-matching techniques.
+As a result, comparisons between SAGA halo masses and those from simulations should be interpreted with caution.} For each satellite, DR3 reports stellar masses, H$\alpha$ equivalent widths, projected separations, and catalog-level quenched classifications.
 We reconstruct the quenched flag using the DR3 spectroscopic criterion to ensure consistency with the definition used in the SAGA collaboration papers (see Section~\ref{sec:quenched_definition}).